oktadev/spring-boot-ionic-example/TUTORIAL.md

 Make sure to open Android Studio to complete the installation.

-To deploy to the Android emulator, add support for it to the ionic-auth project using the `ionic` command.
+To deploy to the Android emulator, add support for it to the ionic-beer project using the `ionic` command.

 ```
 ionic platform add android